jbbranch9/button_calendar/README.md

         and adding button_calendar_object to the window's layout *NOTE: You must call post_finalize() AFTER the window is read or finalized, and/or BEFORE the window's event loop to enable full functionality.

+# SELECTED DATES:

+Calling button_calendar_object.get_selected_dates() will return an array of the currently selected dates formatted as ("YYYY-MM-DD", "YYYY-MM-DD", etc.)
+This list can also be printed by casting the ButtonCalendar as a string.
+In other words, print(button_calendar_object)* will print the selected dates as a string.

+* or "ctrl-P" while in self-windowed mode

 # CONTROLS:

 while mouse is hovering over calendar: